Build the boot image BOOT.BIN

 Keep in mind that the u-boot is FPGA-specific!

-The script can be saved in the folder local to the project (for example, hdl/projects/fmcomms2/zed) and to be run from there.
+If you didn’t use make parameters when building the project, then the script can be saved in the folder local to the project (for example, hdl/projects/$ADI_PART/$CARRIER) and to be run from there.

 ~$